Hasnaathussain/Uni-Website/README.md

 *   **Styling:** Modify the `style.css` file to change the website's appearance.
 You can easily adjust colors by changing the CSS variables for the light and dark themes.
 *   **Content:** Update the `index.html` file to change the text content on the website.

-## Contributing

-(If you plan to make this project open source, add guidelines here on how others can contribute to the project.
-This might include information on how to report bugs, submit pull requests, and coding style conventions.)

-## License

-(Add a license for your project if you want to make it open-source.
-Common licenses are MIT, Apache 2.0, or GPLv3.
-If you are not sure, you can leave this section out for now.)

 ## Acknowledgements

 *   Department of Electronics, Quaid-i-Azam University